 I am interested in how, often in great despair or grief, ‘we’ may reach out to belief systems in an attempt to makes sense of things and regain purpose.
 Whilst the work is of a none-religious nature some images appropriate familiar symbols in order to reference human nature, its infinite curiosity/need to gain meaning and its acquired inability to escape self-cognizance.

-My work has been described as; menacing and mischievous, serenely melancholic, sexual, dark and sinister, but playful and humorous.
+My drawings have been described, appropriately, as: menacing and mischievous, serenely melancholic, sexual, dark and sinister, but playful and humorous.

 When three dimensions become two, references to scale often become ambiguous.
-For example, does that simplified depiction of a tower-like, toy-like structure, suggest a small scale?
-What about the viewing angle?
-How do the backgrounds, often resembling landscapes, play against this and suggest otherwise?
-What role do the shadows play?
 A background might become a backdrop when objects cast vertical shadows upon it.
-The images might suddenly seem more like dioramas, scenes waiting for further content or long forgotten stage sets.
-Narrative is, essentially and deliberately, misleading and meaning is embedded as much in the objects and scenes as in the execution of the work.
+The images, with prop-like objects, seem more like dioramas, scenes waiting for further content, or long forgotten stage sets.
+The narrative is, essentially, misleading.

 Water, or fluid, is one of the recurring elements in my work, appearing as puddles, ponds or streams.
 This ‘water’ is always depicted dark and the scratched, reflective, surfaces do not reveal the true depth or what may be lurking beneath.
 I like to tease, often hiding an alternative narrative in plain sight.
 Allegory plays an important role, as does the absurdity of our existence.